dhis2designlab/guides/pages/ui.md

 ## Design principles
 For dhis2, design principles consists of five focus areas:
-- Typography: guidance for font sizes (scale) and line length
+- [Typography][typography]: guidance for font sizes (scale) and line length
-- Color: color scale and guidelines for use
+- [Color][color]: color scale and guidelines for use
-- Spacing, alignment, stacking
+- [Spacing, alignment, stacking][spacing]
-- Content & comminication: guidelines for writing understandable messages for the user.
+- [Content & comminication][content]: guidelines for writing understandable messages for the user.
-- Icons: guidelines for how to use icons
+- [Icons][icons]: guidelines for how to use icons

-The style guide is available [here][standards-style-guide].
+The full overview of the style guide is available [here][standards-style-guide].

 ## Collection of components
 Collections of components can consist of components that are visual, or functional, or both.
 The dhis2 provides UI components, in other words components providing a visual interface.
 Functional components provides  pre-made functionality to the applications.

 The components can be seen as building-blocks of various sizes.
 Atomic design splits them up in atoms, molecules, organisms, and templates.
 Atoms, the smallest components, are the basic bulding-block, for example buttons or inputfields.
 By combining atoms together, one can build more complex structures, such as molecules and organisms.
 You can read more about atomic design [here][atomic-design].

 The dhis2 UI component library consists mostly of atomic elements.
-This library is called *ui-core*.
-Currently, the only organism in the UI is the dhis2 headerbar, this is located in the library *ui-widgets*.
+This library is called [*ui-core*][ui-core].
+Currently, the only organism in the UI is the dhis2 headerbar, this is located in the library [*ui-widgets*][ui-widgets].

-### [UI-core][ui-core], Dhis2 Atomic UI components:

-### [UI widgets][ui-widgets], eg. Headerbar:

 ## Standards